 Craig-Martin is well known to have been an influential teacher at Goldsmiths College, London.
 He was a Tate Trustee from 1989 to 1999, was awarded a CBE in 2000 and was elected an RA in 2006.
 In 2016 he was knighted in the Queen’s Birthday Honours for his services to art.

-He is represented in London by Gagosian Gallery and Alan Cristea Gallery.
+He is represented in London by Gagosian Gallery and Cristea Roberts Gallery.